 Wellesley-Wood says now that the Australasian and South African operations have been separated value will be unlocked.

 Not only does this deal allow critical mass, it also means we will no longer be sending Australian assets through a South African rating,” he said, “The value can now be captured in the Emperor share price.”
+We commented on the event in this IRA Rollover article.

 The company is also positioned better for possible acquisitions said Wellesley-Wood.
 Last Friday, they announced the acquisition of a 5% stake in Allied Gold, an Australian listed explorer with interests in Papa New Guinea, for A$3.03 million (A$0.40 per share).
 DRD has also decided to underwrite a share issue, representing 17.5% of Allied’s share capital.